mlk2991/anonymous/README.rst

 other bits of data (e.g. timestamps of emails you sent) to eventually unmask your real identity.

+**NOTE:**

+ Keep in mind that repressive governments have tremendous power to move earth and mountains to find all the breadcrumbs* you leave behind on your journey through the internet and piece them all together to reveal who you really are.

+..
+TODO: add as footnote
+* even if they might seem insignificant at first glance (e.g. an innocuous picture you liked on twitter) might haunt you down the line

 3.5 Avoid closed-source software, especially anything Google-related
 --------------------------------------------------------------------
  Closed-source software is easier for the NSA to backdoor than